-The Directors and forest school staff of Grow-Wellbeing Community Interest Company hope that you and your families have stayed safe and well through the Covid-19 pandemic.
-This has been a challenging time for all businesses, and we are no exception, as a we look to re-open for business and restart our regular sessions post-pandemic lockdown.
+The Directors and forest school staff of Grow-Wellbeing Community Interest Company hope that you and your families are staying safe and well through the Covid-19 pandemic.
+This has been a challenging time for all businesses, and we are no exception.
 We have been aware through the lockdown period how important the outdoors has become for so many people, walking in the park, gardening, listening to birdsong, and seeing lots of wildlife, really appreciating the natural world.

-We wanted to ensure we were still here post-pandemic to provide more opportunities for children and young people, and their families, to engage and learn about how important nature is to our health and wellbeing (and the planet's!)
-However, we have had to review our pricing to reflect the additional costs of running our operations.
-We sincerely hope this won't discourage you from continuing to support our social enterprise, as you did before lockdown.
+This is why we are keen to ensure we continue to provide more opportunities for children and young people, and their families, to engage and learn about how important nature is to our health and wellbeing (and the planet's!)

 GROW-Wellbeing C.I.C. is a socially trading organisation that delivers creative, personally affirmative opportunities for children, young people and adults to engage in activities in the natural environment

 Our mission is to support healthy communities, strongly connected to the natural environment.To achieve this, we deliver programmes aimed at building relationships between people, with a commitment to diversity and inter-generational co-operation, and the natural world.